-which are critical components of Bolton's distinctive rural character.
-Because it is Bolton's natural beauty and distinct character that attracts visitors and makes Bolton a great place to live, steps should be taken to ensure these characteristics are preserved.
+Tourism and development are placing pressures on the physical environment, which is a critical components of Bolton's distinctive rural character.
+Because it is Bolton's natural beauty and unique character that attracts visitors and makes Steps should be taken to ensure the characteristics that make Bolton a great place to live are preserved.
 These steps however, must not hinder Bolton's ability to sustainably grow and be competitive.
-The key is to encourage growth in a way that adds value, while ensuring preservation of the built environment and natural character that Bolton is known for.
+The key is to encourage growth in a way that adds value, while ensuring preservation of the built environment and natural characteristics that Bolton is known for.

 Bolton's mix of small town, rural, and natural character is its strongest asset.
-The Town's residents and property owners are in tune with the importance of protecting the natural resources: Bolton's surface waters, wetlands, steep slopes, and forest cover.
-This Comprehensive Plan was created to support and provide solutions that will preserve Bolton's community character for its residents, property owners, workforce, and visitors.
+Residents and property owners are in tune with the importance of protecting natural resources: Bolton's surface waters, wetlands, steep slopes, and forest cover.
+This Comprehensive Plan was created to support and provide solutions that will preserve Bolton's community character.